zilongzhong/SSTN/README.md

 # SSTN
-This repo contians the source codes of SSTN for hyperspectral image classification, which is the model proposed in the accepted IEEE T-GRS paper:
+This repo contians the source codes of spectral-spatial transformer network(SSTN) for hyperspectral image classification, which is the model proposed in the accepted IEEE T-GRS paper:

 <br/>